LayerManager/layman/README.md

 - FLASK_SECRET_KEY

 Last, start layman and necessary services:
-- hslayers using npm
+- thumbnail image generator (TIMGEN, also referred to as hslayers) using npm (see startup command of `hslayers` docker-compose service)
-- layman client using npm
+- Layman client using npm (see startup command of `layman_client` docker-compose service)
-- layman using you deployment server
+- Layman using your deployment server (see startup command of `layman` docker-compose service)
-- celery worker using python
+- Layman celery worker using python (see startup command of `celery_worker` docker-compose service)

 ## Run in development
 Suitable for **development only**.